jameseck/ansible-role-bitwarden_cli/README.md

     bitwarden_staging_dir: /tmp/ansible-role-bitwarden_cli
   A staging directory to download the Bitwarden cli zip to

+    bitwarden_staging_dir_owner: root
+  The owner for the staging directory

+    bitwarden_staging_dir_group: root
+  The group for the staging directory

+    bitwarden_staging_dir_mode: 0755
+  The mode for the staging directory

     bitwarden_binary_owner: root
   The owner for the Bitwarden binary